datalad-handbook/book/docs/basics/101-136-filesystem.rst

 Note that the dataset is still known in the dataset, and not completely removed.
 A ``datalad get [-n/--no-data] cloud`` would install the dataset again.

-.. index:: ! datalad command; remove
+.. index:: !
+DataLad command; remove

 In case one wants to fully delete a subdataset from a dataset, the :dlcmd:`remove` command is relevant [#f3]_.